josrenato/biomaglab.github.io/content/en/authors/pedro/_index.md

     url: 'https://www5.usp.br/'

 # Short bio (displayed in user profile at end of posts)
-bio: I have been engaged in research focusing on instrumentation within the development of an automated robotic system for the positioning of coils in transcranial magnetic stimulation.
-Over the past few years, my emphasis has shifted towards the optimization of this technique, particularly in the study of protocols, including methodologies and enhancing the overall efficiency of the transcranial magnetic stimulation process.
+bio: I'm an undergraduate student in Medical Physics and am engaged in a Scientific Initiation program at the University of São Paulo (USP).

 interests:
-  - Biomagnetism
-  - Magnetic Resonance Imaging
+ - Electron Spin Resonance
-  - Transcranial Magnetic Simulation

 education:
   courses:

-    - course: BSc in Physics
+    - course: Undergraduate in Medical Physics
       institution: University of São Paulo
-      year: 2023
+      year: 2024

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons